Dwayne Johnson, Oscar contender? ‘The Smashing Machine’ starts buzz at Venice Film Festival

 She said it was extraordinary and a little “spooky” to see Johnson fully disappear into this role.
 The prosethtics were designed by master makeup artist Kazu Hiro, who helped Bradley Cooper turn into Leonard Berntstein and Gary Oldman into Winston Churchill.

-Venice’s artistic director Alberto Barbera said last week he wouldn’t be surprised to see Johnson, who he called “absolutely amazing” in the film, and Blunt, who plays Kerr’s wife, among the Oscar nominees next year.
+Venice’s artistic director Alberto Barbera said last week he wouldn’t be surprised to see Johnson, who he called “absolutely amazing” in the film, and Blunt among the Oscar nominees next year.

 “I’ve been scared to go deep and go intense and go raw until now, until I’ve had this opportunity,” Johnson said.